 Film is on hold for the time being.

 One of my favorite past times is to just wander the streets and shoot around while learning about the city I live in.
 I don’t give myself that chance as often anymore, but I try when I can.

 After about 4 months of teaching myself photography in the street, I was picked up by Alicia Keys to be her personal photographer while promoting her next album, HERE.
 Touring with her around Europe, she and her team took a huge chance on me.
 I am very thankful for all the lessons they taught me and all the mistakes they forgave while I learned how to work in the professional world.

-Originally Resistance Photography Project, I created Rogue Photo is a nonprofit for photojournalist documenting protests around the country.
+Originally named the Resistance Photography Project, Rogue Photo is a nonprofit for photojournalist documenting protests around the country.
 Connecting them with their local nonprofit organizations, Rogue Photo aims to create jobs for photographers and start them on a career path that allows photographers to make a living off their art.
 Currently dedicated to political protests and demonstrations, Rogue Photo will also expand to other industries as not every photographer wants to do political journalism.

 After my time with Alicia Keys, I wanted to stay in the same realm of photography; personal photographer for musician and artists.
 I love music, but like most people, I only love music that I like to listen to.
 So when I hear a great band and have the most positive and energetic experience listening to them, my first instinct is to shoot.
-I’ll leave my friends in the crowd to photograph my favorite bands (which is why I don’t often bring dates to concerts).
+I’ll leave my friends in the crowd to photograph my the best unheard bands of the present.
 I’ve lost count of how many bands I’ve shot for, but I’ll tell you this, the music scene is alive and well in Brooklyn.